Kuzzmich/buffer-write/README.md

 for inserted data.
 So that I've decided to implement small client for clickhouse which runs queries via http.

 Possible improvements:
-- create not existing tables depending on data and data types which should be inserted there
+- create not existing tables depending on a data and data types which should be inserted there;
 - use some ready made library for clickhouse integration.
-It might simplify data querying for developer
+It might simplify data querying for developers